markgordon22/Travel-Tips-Ireland/README.md

 Usability Testing

-I Shared the website with friends and family who broke down a couple of things that could be improved on.
-It was mainly the stretching of certain images in the Our Tips page.
+I Shared the website with friends, family and mentor who broke down a couple of things that could be improved on.
+It was mainly the stretching of certain images on the Our Tips page and the lack of responsiveness to the button on the home page on a number of smaller devices which ultimately made me decide to remove it from the website.
+Usability was tested on phone, tablet and desktop devices.
+Lighthouse was used in the assistance of combating these issues.

 # Deployment